Inspiaaa/UnityHFSM/README.md

 ![](https://raw.githubusercontent.com/LavaAfterburner/UnityHFSM/master/diagrams/EnemySpyHierarchicalExample.png)

-So that we can see a difference, the enemy should be spinning when it enters the "SendData" state
+So that you can see a visual difference, the enemy should be spinning when it enters the "SendData" state

 ### The idea: